tkurz/media-fragment-uris-2.0/README.md

 * `rotate=a,(,cx,cy)?`
 * `skew=ax(,ay)?`

-Also for transformation pixel and percent prefixes are supported:

 ```
 http://example.org/image.png#rect=100,100,50,50&rotate=45
 ```
 Transformation are only evaluated if one and just one shape exists.
+For transformation pixel and percent prefixes are supported, too.

 Animate Transformation
 ----------------------